 The city of Cranbrook is a great destination if you love the outdoors, nature – and even history.
-There’s so much more than meets the eye when you drive through the city, located in southern British Columbia, just over four hours west of Calgary.
+There’s so much more than meets the eye when you drive through the city, located in southern British Columbia, just a four hour drive west of Calgary.
 These are my personal recommendations of 8 things to do in Cranbrook based on a couple of visits to the city.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

 Learn some of Cranbrook’s history

 Cranbrook has a long and interesting history, dating back ten thousand years when the Ktunaxa walked the lands.
 I heard part of their story – the sad part dealing with residential schools, first hand from Dr. Christopher Horsethief, a brilliant man who is doing an amazing job bringing the Ktunaxa language back to his people, and those that are interested.